 TMCC'S Fitness Center

 The TMCC fitness center is open in the V. James Eardley Student Services Center on the college's Dandini Campus.

 Please check out the Fitness Center for hours and location.

-Memberships/fees may be purchased at the Controller's Office.
+Memberships/fees may be purchased at Accounting Services.

 For additional benefits for full-time instructors, please contact your department or Human Resources.

 Faculty and staff may obtain an employee ID card at the academic support center.
 Please bring a valid government issued photo ID.

 You must have an employee ID card to check anything out from the Library.

 The following individuals are eligible to use library material under the guidelines outlined below: TMCC students, faculty, and staff; NSHE faculty and students; and residents of the state of Nevada.

 In keeping with the TMCC mission statement, the professional development office provides access for lifelong learning opportunities through a variety of programs that are open to all members of the TMCC community.